-3D Systems conducted a benchmarking study comparing design and production of an automotive vent using digital molding with traditional injection molding production.
+3D Systems conducted a benchmarking study comparing design and production of an automotive vent using direct digital production with traditional injection molding production.

 The benchmark was overseen by engineers with nearly 50 years of combined experience in digital and traditional design and manufacturing methods.
-Design and production were done by companies with expertise inCAD/CAM, CNC machining, injection molding design and additive manufacturing.
+Design and production were done by companies with expertise in CAD/CAM, CNC machining, injection molding design and additive manufacturing.